rtandon86/multi-task-learning/README.md

 Example Usage
 ------------
 The implementation is based on the AllenNLP library.
-For an introduction to this library, you should check these tutorials.
+For an introduction to this library, you should check the tutorials.

 An experiment is defined in a json configuration file (see configs/*.json for examples).
 The configuration file mainly describes the datasets to load, the model to create along with all the hyper-parameters of the model.